Eurovision Song Contest 2006: Marcel Bezençon Awards

 The Marcel Bezençon Awards, organised since 2002 by Sweden's then-Head of Delegation and 1992 representative Christer Björkman, and 1984 winner Richard Herrey, honours songs in the contest's final.
 The awards are divided into three categories: Artistic Award which was voted by previous winners of the contest, Composer Award, and Press Award.

 Barbara Dex Award

-The Barbara Dex Award is a humorous fan award given to the worst dressed artist each year.
-Named after Belgium's representative who came last in the 1993 contest, wearing her self-designed dress, the award was handed by the fansite House of Eurovision from 1997 to 2016 and is being carried out by the fansite songfestival.be since 2017.
+The Barbara Dex Award was a humorous fan award given to the worst dressed artist each year.
+Named after Belgium's representative who came last in the 1993 contest, wearing her self-designed dress, the award was handed by the fansite House of Eurovision from 1997 to 2016 and by the fansite songfestival.be from 2017 to 2021.

 Official album

 Eurovision Song Contest: Athens 2006 was the official compilation album of the 2006 contest, put together by the European Broadcasting Union and released by CMC International on 28 April 2006.
 The album featured all 37 songs that entered in the 2006 contest, including the semi-finalists that failed to qualify into the grand final.